sebastian-stubenvoll/dotfiles/README.md

 This script is currently **untested** and a work in progress.
 Proceed at your own risk.

+Also some features require SIP to be disabled.

 ## Installation process ##

 The script will attempt to back up any existing configuration files into a